-Fans of comedian Pete Davidson will be particularly interested in Judd Apatow’s latest film release The King Of Staten Island, a comedy drama featuring Davidson in a semi-autobiographical roll as a stoner drop-out in his mid-twenties, who is attempting to get a handle on life by learning to respect those closest to him and taking on a bit of responsibility along the way.
+Fans of comedian Pete Davidson will be particularly interested in Judd Apatow’s latest film release The King Of Staten Island (2020), a comedy drama featuring Davidson in a semi-autobiographical roll as a stoner drop-out in his mid-twenties, who is attempting to get a handle on life by learning to respect those closest to him and taking on a bit of responsibility along the way.

-Quirky male characters stuck in a state of arrested development is a recurring theme which Apatow likes to keep exploring.
-With examples like Knocked Up (2007), Funny People (2009) and This is 40 (2012) serving as ample evidence.
 There’s nothing wrong with continuing to hone a craft and repeat certain meditations with the goal of perfecting the art in question.
 I say that because this movie is perhaps his best yet, and perhaps that is in no small part to Pete Davidson’s input, as co-writer and inspiration for the story, as well as giving a strong performance as central character Scott.

 Scott is a 24-year-old dude that loves hanging out with his friends, getting high, having casual sex with women and harbours dreams of becoming a sick tattoo artist.
 He unloads all his neurosis onto his mother and sister, who he has very one-sided and selfish relationships with.
 The ever-youthful Marisa Tomei plays Scott’s long-suffering mum Margie and Apatow’s own daughter Maude plays a great part as sister-with-her-shit-together, Claire.